ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsubsection{Analysis of FL-Expert}

-The experimental results in Table \ref{tab:ablation_loca} demonstrate that the design of FL-Expert enhances the performance. \textit{w/o Object} represents FL-Expert without using the Object-agnostic Forgery Prompt (replacing with an ``\textit{object}'' word token).
-The results suggest that the Object-agnostic Forgery Prompt can automatically generate suitable object prompts, which significantly promotes the IFDL task.
-Furthermore, \textit{w/o Vocab} denotes FL-Expert without using the Vocabulary-enhanced vision encoder.
-The results demonstrate the benefits of introducing a new fine-grained visual vocabulary network to enhance the original vision network's representation capabilities. \textit{w/o Multi-scale} represents FL-Expert without using Multi-scale Fusion and Multi-layer Attention Fusion to integrate multi-scale features (replacing them with the last layer features of ViT).
-The results indicate that extracting and fusing information at different granularities contributes to the localization of image forgery.
-We also experiment with different values of the object-agnostic word embedding size $m$.
-A smaller $m$ increases the risk of discarding object-agnostic information, while a larger $m$ heightens the risk of introducing irrelevant noise.
-As shown in Figure~\ref{fig:key-entity}, $m = 12$ yields the best performance for image forgery localization.
+The experimental results in Table \ref{tab:ablation_localization} demonstrate that the proposed FL-Expert plays a pivotal role in improving localization performance. \textit{w/o Object} denotes FL-Expert without using the Object-agnostic Forgery Prompt (replacing with an ``\textit{object}'' word token).
+The observed improvement in performance indicates that the Object-agnostic Forgery Prompt automatically generates suitable object prompts, thereby facilitating accurate forgery localization.
+In addition, \textit{w/o Vocab} refers to FL-Expert without using the Vocabulary-enhanced Vision Encoder.
+The corresponding results validate the advantage of introducing a new fine-grained visual vocabulary network, which strengthens the original vision network's representational capabilities and improves its sensitivity to subtle manipulation cues.
+Furthermore, \textit{w/o Multi-scale} represents FL-Expert without using Multi-scale Fusion and Multi-layer Attention Fusion mechanisms to integrate multi-scale features (replacing them with the last layer features of ViT).
+The results indicate that extracting and aggregating information across multiple granularities contributes to the localization of image forgery.